How the best of brick-and-mortar can inspire your online merchandising

 Online checkout is no different.
 What’s more, you have the ability to make more personalized suggestions and recommendations in an ecommerce store.
 Do you have the right charger for that gadget you’re buying?
 The tools you’ll need to assemble that bookshelf?
 The earrings to match that necklace?
 Just make sure your online recommendations are as natural and unobtrusive as they are in-store.

 Want to learn more about developing an online merchandising strategy?
-We’re diving into the details of how to leverage your data, tell your brand story, and solve your customers’ problems across multiple touchpoints in our upcoming webinar.
-Searchspring’s Product Manager, Ashley Hilton, will be joined by Mikal Lewis, The Product Coach and Founder of Nordstrom Looks to share industry-leading examples and actionable tips on ‘How the Experts do Ecommerce Merchandising’.
-Register now to attend on April 1st, 11am EST!
+We’re diving into the details of how to leverage your data, tell your brand story, and solve your customers’ problems across multiple touchpoints in this webinar.
+Searchspring’s Product Manager, Ashley Hilton, is joined by Mikal Lewis, The Product Coach and Founder of Nordstrom Looks to share industry-leading examples and actionable tips on ‘How the Experts do Ecommerce Merchandising’.
+Download it now!